MichaIng/DietPi-Docs/docs/software/cloud.md

 ## Nextcloud Talk

 Host video calls on your own Nextcloud instance.
-The TURN server ***coturn*** will be installed and configured as well to allow reliable video calls through outside the local network, NAT and firewall setups.
+The TURN server ***Coturn*** will be installed and configured as well to allow reliable video calls through outside the local network, NAT and firewall setups.

 Also installs:

 - Nextcloud
-- coturn
+- Coturn

 ![DietPi cloud software Nextcloud Talk](../assets/images/dietpi-software-cloud-nextcloudtalk.png)